From Perceptrons to Long-Term Memory

 1986 – The Popularization of Backpropagation

-The 1986 paper is rightly famous, but it should be described as the popularization and practical demonstration of backpropagation for neural networks, not as the sole origin of the underlying mathematics.
+The 1986 paper by Rumelhart, Hinton, and Williams is famous because it made backpropagation visible and convincing for neural networks.
+It should not be described as the sole origin of the underlying mathematics.

 Important precursors include: